Private Island Networks Inc.

 The PI-EXP project is developed with Python and various Web technologies, such as JavaScript, HTML, and CSS.
 The Web server relies on the aiohttp Web framework to serve HTML pages and provide other core Web server support, such as template and context processing.

 The figure below depicts how the PI-EXP server interfaces with a PI Node.
-The user interface is provided via the browswer and enables the user to send queries via the LAN to the controller for various purposes and also receive packets / messages that are triggered automatically depending on how the PI node is configured.
+The user interface is provided via the browser and enables the user to send queries via the LAN to the controller for various purposes and also receive packets / messages that are triggered automatically depending on how the PI node is configured.

 Figure 1: PI-EXP interfacing to a PI Node